emoacht/DesktopToast/README.md

 ##Interactive toast of Windows 10

-To show an interactive toast of Windows 10, Prepare a XML representation of toast and set it to ToastXml property.
+To show an interactive toast of Windows 10, prepare a XML representation of toast and set it to ToastXml property.
 Check the following article.

  * [Adaptive and interactive toast notifications for Windows 10][3]